RDAORG/RDAIngest.jl/docs/src/RDA Documentation.md

 ### 2. Sources

-- The source_id in the Sources table serves as the primary key, uniquely identifying each data source.
+- The `source_id` in the *sources* table serves as the primary key, uniquely identifying each data source.

-- In the Sites table, the source_id serves as a foreign key variable, establishing a link between the sources of data and the specific sites where the data originates.
-Additionally, site_id is designated as the primary key within the Sites table.
+- In the *sites* table, the `source_id` serves as a foreign key variable, establishing a link between the sources of data and the specific sites where the data originates.
+Additionally, `site_id` is designated as the primary key within the *sites* table.

-- These source_id and site_id identifiers serve as the foundational starting points for collecting death data and managing data ingestion events, facilitating the seamless integration of data into the system.
+- These `source_id` and `site_id` identifiers serve as the foundational starting points for collecting death data and managing data ingestion events, facilitating the seamless integration of data into the system.

 All the relevant origin of the data is elucidated through the following tables:

 | Table Name              | Description                                                                   |
 |:----------------------- | :---------------------------------------------------------------------------- |
 | sources                 | The entity responsible for distributing the data                              |
 | sites                   | The surveillance site whre the data collection (or death) occured             |

 ### 3. Data Collection (Protocols & Ethics)

-- Within the data architecture, the Site Protocols table establishes a many-to-many relationship.
-This connection is achieved through the use of a protocol_id foreign key, which links to the Protocol table.
-The Protocol table, in turn, includes an ethics_id (foreign key) to establish a connection with the Ethics table.
+- Within the data architecture, the *site_protocols* table establishes a many-to-many relationship.
+This connection is achieved through the use of a `protocol_id` foreign key, which links to the *protocol* table.
+The *protocol* table, in turn, includes an `ethics_id` (foreign key) to establish a connection with the *ethics* table.
 This intricate web of relationships forms the foundation for understanding data collection protocols and ethical approvals.

-The detailed information pertaining to data collection protocols and ethical approvals is comprehensively documented in the following tables:
+The detailed information pertaining to data collection protocols and ethical approvals is documented in the following tables:

 | Table Name              | Description                                                                   |